What policy templates are useful when addressing global website challenges?

 This policy looks for time formats that do not conform to your chosen standard.
-You can choose from two formats: 24-hour notation: where the units of time are separated by a colon, e.g. 23:59:00, or 12-hour notation: where the units of time are separated by a colon, followed by “am” or “pm”, e.g. 3:45 am.
+You can choose from two formats: 24-hour notation, where the units are separated by a colon (e.g. 23:59:00) or 12-hour notation, where the units are separated by a colon, followed by “am” or “pm”, e.g. 3:45 am.

 Inconsistent date formats

 This policy finds dates that are in the incorrect format.
-If you mark one of the date formats as your preferred and this policy will find dates that are using another standard.
+If you mark one of the date formats as your preferred one, this policy will find dates that are using another standard.